 - Beard of Sorrow: Scott as a Perma-Stubble version of this trope.
 He drops it once he starts leading the team.

 - Berserk Button:

 - Darla is absolutely furious when she finds out the Yancy Street Gang hacked her phone.

 - Bringing up Cassie's death causes Scott to throw Alex out of the Future Foundation.

 - As always Threatening or harming, or in this case brainwashing and trying to steal, Medusa is one, as the Wizard finds out the hard way.

-- Big Bad Duumvirate: Reluctantly forms one with Annhilus and Kid Immortus, the latter of whom Is trying to make doom the annhilating conquerer a reality.
+- Big Bad Duumvirate: Doctor Doom reluctantly forms one with Annhilus and Kid Immortus, the latter of whom Is trying to make doom the annhilating conquerer a reality.
 Doom later betrays both, and gains Immortus' power and the main team's plan revolves around stopping him from getting the rest.

 - Coming-Out Story: Issue #6 has Tong coming out as Transgender to her brothers.
-Cue Crowning Moment of Heartwarming where they hug her and tell her they love her no matter what.
+They hug her and tell her they love her no matter what.

-- Creator Cameo: Matt Fraction, Mike Allred, and Tom Brevoort themselves appear in FF #10.
+- Matt Fraction, Mike Allred, and Tom Brevoort themselves appear in FF #10.

 - Matt Fraction's picture can be spotted on a milk carton in a later issue.